 Figure 6.
-GNI p.c. and Human Loss Index
+GNI p.c. and Human Loss Index (Units and vintages as displayed on axis)

 Sources: EM-DAT, WB WDI; and IMF staff calculations.
 Note: The human loss index is defined as 0.3 times people affected plus deaths as a share of population (Fomby, Ikeda, and Loayza 2009).